KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 **⊘ — Collapse (Entropic)**

 Dispersive dissolution into formlessness — entropic failure of coherence at any scale of expression.
-At the cosmological level, this manifests as orientation drifting to \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
+At the cosmological scale, this manifests as orientation drifting to \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
 Essence persists through to L₀, but expressed orientation is lost.
 This is entropic, not stagnative.

 Thus: